slack-samples/deno-github-functions/README.md

 ##### Locally-running application environment variables

-When [developing locally][run], variables found in the `.env` file at the root of your project are used.
+When [developing locally](https://api.slack.com/future/run), variables found in the `.env` file at the root of your project are used.
 For your local development environment, rename `.env.sample` to `.env` and add your access token to the file contents (replacing `ACCESS_TOKEN` with your token):

 ```bash
 # .env